 Markup % | Percentage markup applied to the cost |

 Fill in multiple rows to add several products at once.
 You can also paste pricing text into the text area and click Extract to let AI parse product names, costs, and other fields automatically.
+AI extraction uses credits, so you'll be prompted to top up if your balance runs out.

 Importing from files